box/developer.box.com/content/guides/authentication/oauth2/as-user.md

 ## Preconditions

 Using the `as-user` header has a few requirements.
-Firstly, the application needs to be configured to perform actions as users in the [developer console][devconsole].
+Firstly, the application needs to be configured to perform actions as users in the [Developer Console][devconsole].

 <ImageFrame border center>
   ![Advanced Features](./enable-perform-actions-as-users.png)